larammerce/docs/8.x/theme-development/representative.md

-Run `npm run watch` and  `./deploy.sh` and open your search engine console so to see what will happen when you select an option. the output will be:
+Run `npm run watch` and  `./deploy.sh` and open your search engine console so to see what will happen when you select an option.
+The output will be:

 ![Console log](/representatives/console-log.png)

-- Now set the condition in which if the specific option is selected, an extra field displayes otherwise it fades out. to do so :
+- Now set the condition in which if the specific option is selected, an extra field displayes, otherwise it fades out.
+To do so:

 1. Build a container on `_register-representative.blade.php` with an specific `id` and set the default display style as hidden: